Post Election Timeline - Why It Matters

 November 15-22: Final timeframe for requesting a recount (although is flexible pending the type of recount.)
 The PER should not be confused with a recount, which is a process used to determine the vote count between two candidates or ballot issues.
 Publicly funded recounts can occur if the vote margin is extremely close.
 Discretionary recounts may also occur upon a candidate’s request and at their expense.
 Both recounts follow very specific party-balanced procedures to certify a final result.

-November 21: State holds Canvass Board Meeting.
-The 2024 State Canvass Board is responsible for certifying the results of all multi county elections, including state and federal offices, state constitutional amendment ballot questions.
+November 21: State holds Canvassing Board Meeting.
+The 2024 State Canvassing Board is responsible for certifying the results of all multi county elections, including state and federal offices, state constitutional amendment ballot questions.
 The board compiles and reviews the results as indicated by each of the 87 county canvassing reports.
 If necessary, upon the request of an apparent losing candidate, the state canvassing board oversees a recount of the results for that office.

 December 10: State issues Certificate of Ascertainment, which is the official document sent by the Governor to the National Archives, confirming Minnesota’s total popular votes cast for President, and identifying the 10 electors appointed by the political parties (2024 DFL Electors, 2024 GOP Electors), who are bound by law to vote for the presidential candidate who won the most votes statewide.